-Choose a Location
+Choose a location

-Prepare the Soil
+Prepare the soil

 Plan out your spacing, as hop rhizomes should be planted about three feet (for like varieties) to five feet (if using various types) apart in well-drained soil.
 If drainage is problematic, try building small mounds using surrounding topsoil mixed with organic matter.

-Plant the Hop Rhizomes
+Plant the rhizomes

-Hops plants grow from rhizomes, which are underground stems that send up shoots.
+Hop plants grow from rhizomes, which are underground stems that send up shoots.
 When you first receive your rhizomes, store them in a plastic bag that has been slightly moistened, then keep them in a refrigerator until you are ready to plant.

-Water and Mulch Hop Rhizomes
+Water and mulch

 Water the newly planted rhizomes thoroughly, ensuring the soil is moist but not waterlogged.
 First-year hops are growing their root system and require frequent short waterings, much like any baby plant, but we recommend that you do not drown it with too much water.

-Provide Support
+Provide support

-When the young vines are about 1 foot long in more mature hops, 3-4 vines are trained clockwise per string.
+Install a trellis or other support structure near the plants.
+It is common to run 2-3 strings per “hill” – note, where you plant the hop rhizome is often referred to as a hill, even if you did not create a mound over it.
+When the young bines are about 1 foot long in more mature hops, 3-4 bines are trained clockwise per string.
 Next, teach the hop bines to grow up the support structure by gently tying them to it as they grow.

-The vines are easiest to grow and deal with if trained on strong twine.
+The bines are easiest to grow and deal with if trained on strong twine.
 This twine can be supported by a trellis wire, pole, tree branch, or building.
 Small diameter poles, lattice, and chain link fences also work but require more hand labor.
 Keep in mind that the vine does die back each Fall.

-Care and Maintenance
+Care and maintenance

 Hops plants are relatively easy to care for but require some attention throughout the growing season.
 Here are some tips for maintaining your hops plants:

--Water hops regularly, making sure the soil stays moist but not waterlogged.
+– Water hops regularly, making sure the soil stays moist but not waterlogged.

--Fertilize your hops with a balanced fertilizer once a month during the growing season.
+– Fertilize your hops with a balanced fertilizer once a month during the growing season.

--Remove any weeds or grass around the plants to prevent competition for nutrients.
+– Remove any weeds or grass around the plants to prevent competition for nutrients.

--Prune second-year or older plants in the Spring to remove dead or damaged bines.
+– Prune second-year or older plants in the Spring to remove dead or damaged bines.

--Harvest the hops in the late summer or early Fall when the cones are fully mature.
+– Harvest the hops in the late summer or early Fall when the cones are fully mature.

 Your Hop Garden